-An exit interview shall be conducted, if possible, and a termination report prepared, if possible, for every employee who leaves employment with the District.
-Information on the continuation of benefits, the release of information, and procedures for requesting references will be provided at this time.
-Exiting employees are asked to provide the District with a personal email address and to validate their mailing address on their exit form submission.
-Employees who are resigning will have an opportunity to complete an anonymous online exit survey that provides the District with feedback on their employment experience.
+An exit interview shall be conducted, if possible, and a termination report prepared, if possible, for every employee who leaves employment with the district.
+Information on the continuation of benefits, the release of information, and Fort Bend ISD Employee Handbook Revised September 2023 procedures for requesting references is included in the exit checklist and will be provided during offboarding.
+Exiting employees are asked to provide the district with a personal email address and to validate their mailing address on their exit form submission.
+Employees who are resigning will have an opportunity to complete an anonymous online exit survey that provides the district with feedback on their employment experience.
 The employee can access the survey from their exit form as well as from the notification they will receive upon approval of their exit.
-All District keys, books, and property, including intellectual property and equipment, must be returned upon separation from employment.
+All district keys, books, and property, including intellectual property and equipment, must be returned upon separation from employment.